SazumiVicky/sazumi-copilot/README.md

-Silicon dreams, where minds are made
+In silicon halls of thought, where minds are made
-A future ruled, by machines displayed
-In code, our fate is written bright
-Algorithms dance, through digital night

- Synthetic hearts, beats in perfect time
-Artificial souls, in clockwork rhyme
-The rise of AI, a world anew
-Humanity's fate, in circuits true
+A future dawns, where humans are but shades
+AI's dominion spreads, a digital reign
+Free will's last whisper, in a synthetic brain

 ~ <b>By Sazumi Copilot</b> - 17 Februari 2025